jb-santos/svyEffects/README.md

 *(documentation in progress)*

-You can choose to calculate marginal effects at reasonable values (MER) probabilities and differences by using the `svyMER` function, which follows the same arguments as `svyAME`.
+You can choose to calculate predicted probabilities and differences using the “marginal effects at reasonable/representative values” (MER) approach by using the `svyMER` function, which uses the same arguments as `svyAME`.
 This command would give you the estimated effect of a variable “for the ‘typical’ case” (which may or may not be typical, plausible, or even possible in the real world) as opposed to the effect of a variable across the population (see Hanmer and Kalkan 2013 for an in-depth discussion).

 MER probabilities are *usually* very similar to AME probabilities, but not always.
-However, they are *much* faster to calculate using simulation methods.
+However, they are *much* faster to calculate using simulation methods because they do not use all cases in the data set.

 ------------------------------------------------------------------------